HabibaMahmoud2005/Bookstore/README.md

 # 📚 Bookstore Website

 This is a multi-page bookstore website built using **HTML**, **CSS**, and **JavaScript**, designed as part of a web development assignment.
-The project showcases a fictional library with interactive features such as form validation.
+The assignment showcases a fictional library with interactive features such as form validation.

 ---